Repeated measures analysis

 • Expect measurements on same subject to be correlated, so assumptions of independence will fail.

-• Called repeated measures.
-Different approaches, but profile analysis uses Manova (set up right way).
+• Repeated measures.
+Profile analysis uses Manova (set up).

 • Another approach uses mixed models (random effects).